Updated by Ryan Dube on 18 September 2017.

 Anyone who has tried to make a personal budget knows the basics.
 You need to make a log of all of your bills and all of your income.
 Your bottom line is how much you have left over for fun, or how much fun you have to cut out of your lifestyle before you go bankrupt.
 It sounds easy, but when you start entering all of your details into a spreadsheet, things get very messy very quickly.
 A lot of people give up after the first attempt.

 The basic layout is easy enough.
 List your bills in the first left column, and then in the next few columns list total balance you owe, monthly required payments, and the date that the bill is usually due.
 These four columns are really all you need to create a budget.

 First, select the box where the intersection at the upper left represents the row and column that you don’t want to scroll when you use the spreadsheet’s scrollbars.
-First, select Window > Split, and then go back again and select Window > Freeze Panes.
+Select View > Freeze Panes.